-The other day, when my big board broke, I had no alternative other than to ask for help, in order to replace it.
+The other day, when my big board broke, I had no alternative other than to ask for help, to replace it.
 So, a friend of mine, Rodrigo Mattos from Miyabi Sushi here in Ericeira, stepped in and made a contribution to help with the board.
-In return I will help him with marketing his restaurant as much as I can.
+In return, I will help him with marketing his restaurant as much as I can.
 If you’ve not been, you should definitely go!

 I am aiming to find mutually beneficial partnerships.
 You help me to get the equipment I need and I help you with marketing.
 I am doing my best to learn, this is something new to me.

 Do you have a team?
 How do you keep safe surfing big waves?